mestrepo/eit-management-system-app/README.md

 # The Task
+We are building an EIT management application -

+* create an EIT record,
+* update it and
+* delete it.

+The details we are collecting are
+* first name,
+* last name,
+* gender and
-We are building an EIT management application - create an EIT record, update it and delete it.
-The details we are collecting are first name, last name, gender and date of birth.
-The records must be displayed in a table and we must be able to delete them in bulk by selecting check boxes and clicking a DELETE button - I've attached an image of the board sketch I did yesterday.
+* date of birth.
+The records must be displayed in
+* a table and
+* we must be able to delete them in bulk by selecting check boxes and clicking a DELETE button
+Also,
-Also, remove the insecure package and use meteor methods on the server side to make your application secure.
-Also, support user accounts.
+* remove the insecure package and
+* use meteor methods on the server side to make your application secure.
+Also,
+* support user accounts.

 # Application Structure
 You may structure your app however you like, but it's highly recommended that you use